hashicorp/remark-plugins/plugins/include-markdown/README.md

 #### `resolveFrom`

-If you pass a truthy value for this option, `.mdx` partials will be processed using [`remark-mdx`](https://github.com/mdx-js/mdx/tree/main/packages/remark-mdx).
+If you pass `true` for this option, `.mdx` partials will be processed using [`remark-mdx`](https://github.com/mdx-js/mdx/tree/main/packages/remark-mdx).
 This allows the use of custom components within partials.
 For example, with `next-mdx-remote`:

 ```js
 import { serialize } from 'next-mdx-remote/serialize'